-Over the next couple of decades, this sport grew in popularity, especially amongst university students and private schools.
-At Oxford University, the term “soccer” was born out of the word “association” around 1885 but isn’t a commonly used term to describe the sport in the UK anymore.
+Over the next couple of decades, this sport grew in popularity, especially among university students and private schools.
+At Oxford University, the term “soccer” was born out of the word “association” around 1885, but it isn’t a commonly used term to describe the sport in the UK anymore.

 Why Does America Say Soccer?

 In the United States and Canada, this sport is commonly known as “soccer”, mostly due to the fact that “football” is used to refer to both American Football and Canadian Football.
 These sports are more closely related to rugby as players run with the ball in their hands down the field, as opposed to kicking it with their feet like in “soccer”.